ARM-software/psa-api/doc/crypto/api/ops/pake.rst

         *   The key lifetime, see :secref:`key-lifetimes`.
         *   The key identifier is required for a key with a persistent lifetime, see :secref:`key-identifiers`.

+        The following attributes are optional:

+        *   If the key size is nonzero, it must be equal to the size of the PAKE shared secret.

         .. note::
             This is an input parameter: it is not updated with the final key attributes.